 Mango lassi with mango pulp or fresh mango

-This recipe was shared by an Indian friend of mine and since then, I’ve been using it whenever I yearn to have a glass of delicious Mango Lassi.
+This recipe was shared by an Indian friend of mine and since then, I’ve been using it whenever I yearn to have a glass of delicious mango lassi.
 It only uses three ingredients and the ratio is simply 1:1:1.
-It's that simple if you are using mango pulp which are sold in cans.
+It's that simple if you are using mango pulp which is sold in cans.

 Whenever possible, I highly recommend using fresh mangoes, especially Pakistani mangoes which are exceptionally sweet.
-Just blend them into a puree before using.
+Just blend them into a puree before preparing the drink.

 Kefir instead of milk

-Do add some crushed ice and top it off with a few pieces of mint leaves.
+Do add some crushed ice and top it with a few pieces of mint leaves.
 Hmmm... delicious!
-If you like to substitute mangoes with other fruits, I recommend bananas and strawberries.
+If you like to substitute mangoes with other fruits, I would recommend bananas or strawberries.